Top 11 Benefits of An Apprenticeship

 Get Apprenticeship-Ready at Skilled Trades College of Canada

-We offer comprehensive pre-apprenticeship programs in plumbing, electrical, and general contractor or home renovation designed to help you gain the foundational skills needed to become a standout candidate for an apprenticeship.
-Our smaller class sizes facilitate a supportive learning environment and feature an 80:20 ratio of hands-on learning to classroom theory to maximize your time with us.
+We offer comprehensive pre-apprenticeship programs in plumbing, electrical, and intro to home renovation, designed to help you get job-ready in 12 weeks.
+We help you gain the foundational skills needed to become a standout candidate for an apprenticeship.

 What are you waiting for?
-Enrol today to start building your future
+Enrol today to start building your future.

 View our Courses